Kifen/AMM/README.md

 To run test, `npm run test`

 ### Test
-These contracts have been integrated to a [oneclickdapp](https://oneclickdapp.com/).
+These contracts have been integrated to [oneclickdapp](https://oneclickdapp.com/).
 To test via a GUI, make use of:

 - [AMMExchange Dapp](https://oneclickdapp.com/cricket-equal)
 - [LeverageTrade Dapp](https://oneclickdapp.com/cotton-clark)